leon-sihlongonyane/Data-science-with-R-and-google-colab-python-/README.md

-# R
+# Data science
-Importing, cleaning and visualizationof real statistical data
+Data visualization on R and Machine learning using google colab (python)